 - 1. All troops should arrive at the dining hall 15 minutes before the meal for singing hill.
-During singing hill, junior instructors will lead the camp in songs.
+During singing hill, staff and junior instructors will lead the camp in songs.
 Everyone should remain outside on singing hill and participate in the songs. - 2.
 When the dining hall is ready, the junior instructors and leaders will go into the dining hall.
 The girls must line up outside the dining hall. - 3.
 The leaders should take the head seats at the tables.
-The remaining head seats are reserved for junior instructors and staff.

-- 4. The junior instructors will lead the girls into the dining hall, while serenading them as they find seats.
-Girls should not sit together as troops; they should reach out to other girls and make new friends. - 5.
-When everyone finds a seat, the junior instructors will lead everyone in grace. - 6.
-After grace, the hoppers will get the food from the kitchen. - 7.
-Once all the food is at the table the Hopper will start passing food around the table.
-Everyone must drink at least one glass of water before drinking juice (it helps keep everyone hydrated). - 8.
-If seconds are available, the hopper will get additional food from the kitchen. - 9.
-When everyone is finished eating, the server will assign clean-up duties to everyone at the table.
+The remaining head seats are reserved for junior instructors and staff. - 4.
+The remaining staff will lead the girls into the dining hall, while serenading them as they find seats.
+Troops will have assigned tables; girls should look for their adults to find their assigned table(s). - 5.
+When everyone finds a seat, the staff and junior instructors will lead everyone in grace. - 6.
+After grace, tables will be dismissed to get food from the kitchen cafeteria style. - 7.
+If seconds are available, an announcement will be made and adults will dismiss girls from their table to get food from the kitchen. - 8.
+When everyone is finished eating, everyone at the table will number off and the cleaning wheel will be spun by a staff member.
+Each number will assign clean-up duties to everyone at the table.